 Ex-Guatemalan soldier sentenced to 10 years in US

-RIVERSIDE, California (AP) — A former Guatemalan special forces soldier was sentenced Monday to a decade in an American prison for lying on a U.S. citizenship application about his role in a civil war massacre that decimated a village more than three decades ago.
+RIVERSIDE, California (AP) — Guatemalan immigrants gathered outside a U.S. courthouse as a former Guatemalan soldier was sentenced to a maximum 10-year prison sentence for lying on his citizenship forms about his role in the massacre that decimated a village in their home country in 1982.

-The former second lieutenant was not formally tried in California for war crimes, but U.S. District Court Judge Virginia A. Phillips noted that a jury found Sosa committed crimes in Dos Erres after comrades testified that he fired a weapon into a well filled with screaming villagers and stood by as soldiers under his command raped and killed women.
+Comrades testified that Sosa fired a weapon into a well filled with screaming villagers and stood by as soldiers under his command raped and killed women.

 “I did not have a just trial and ... the truth was covered,” Sosa said in Spanish through a court interpreter.
 “I am innocent and I am not guilty.”